-Drake University is a private and independent major university located in an urban setting in Des Moines, the capital of lowa and its largest city.
+Drake University is a private and independent major university located in an urban setting in Des Moines, the capital of Iowa and its largest city.
 Enrollment is selective and size is limited.
-The University is composed of six colleges and schools:
+The University is composed of seven colleges and schools:

 - College of Arts and Sciences

 - College of Business and Public Administration

-- · School of Education
+- School of Education

+- John Dee Bright College

 - School of Journalism and Mass Communication

-- · School of Law
+- School of Law

-- · College of Pharmacy and Health Sciences
+- College of Pharmacy and Health Sciences